chataignault/chataignault/README.md

 # MEng and MSc Applied Mathematics graduate.
 > [!TIP]
-> Currently looking for a junior research position.
+> Currently looking for a junior applied research position.

 ***